nolan1104/FighterJetGame/README.md

-# FighterJetGame
+# Simple Python and C# applications
-This is a small game I build to test my basic coding skills.
+These are simple applications for me to practice my programming skills using python and C#